Bergruebe/ansible-role-wallabag/README.md

+# THIS ROLE DOSE NOT WORK!
+I don't get the docker container running.
+I'm not sure if it is a permission error, or due to the fact, that I bind /etc to /mash/wallabag/config/etc because the container needs to write config files there.

+If somebody has an idea, I'm happy to accept a PR and to reopen this PR! 😀

 # Ansible Role for Wallabag

 This role is created for the [MASH playbook](https://github.com/mother-of-all-self-hosting/mash-playbook).
 It is inspired by the following projects: